The Statler Brothers: Grandstaff/Wilson Fairchild

 Wil and Langdon Reid, the sons of Harold and Don, respectively, formed a duo in the 1990s, originally performing under the name Grandstaff.
-In 2007, Grandstaff recorded "The Statler Brothers Song," a tribute song to the Statlers.
+In 2007, Grandstaff recorded "The Statler Brothers Song" as a tribute to the Statlers.

 In an interview on Nashville's WSM (AM) on March 25, 2010, Wil Reid said that they decided to change their name to Wilson Fairchild after many people got the name "Grandstaff" wrong during introductions.
 The name comes from "Wilson," Wil's middle name, and "Fairchild," Langdon's middle name.

 Sisters Kim and Karmen Reid (daughters of Harold) also enjoyed a brief stint as a country duo in the early 1980s, which included a guest appearance on an episode of Hee Haw.

 Influence

 The Statler Brothers have been credited as the first country music act to transfer the genre's nostalgia from a rural to a suburban setting.
 They have also been called "America's Poets" by Kurt Vonnegut.
 The bluegrass duo Dailey & Vincent often performs with two other members of their band as a quartet in the style of the Statlers, often performing many of the Statlers' hits in their shows.
 Jimmy Fortune also sometimes tours with Dailey & Vincent.